binkley/modern-java-practices/README.md

 dependencies spun up locally rather than in production or another environment.
 These might be call "out of process" tests.

-This is a complex topic.
-Some potentially useful resources to pull into your
+This is a complex topic, and this document is no guide on these.
+Some potentially useful resources to pull into your build:
-build:

 * [Flyway](https://flywaydb.org/) &mdash; Version your schema in production, and version your test data